Updated on 1/14/2023

 - Bipolar II disorder: This type of bipolar disorder is typically less common in men than women, which means less depressive episodes.

 - Comorbidity: Having both psychiatric and medical disorders is less common in men than women.
 Substance abuse in addition to bipolar disorder is more common for men.
-Women, by contrast, typically have a comorbidity of thyroid disease, obesity, migraines, or anxiety disorders more often than men do.
+Women, by contrast, typically have a comorbidity of thyroid disease, obesity, migraines, or an anxiety disorder more often than men do.

 “While the bipolar disorder symptoms experienced by men do not differ much from those experienced by women, the challenge is in men understanding and acknowledging these symptoms since in many cultures in our society, these symptoms are valued or devalued based on gender.
 For example, the extreme overconfidence and feeling great that comes with mania can be perceived in men as simply being a confident masculine man.
 In contrast, when grappling with depressing symptoms, men often do not want to admit those feelings because they don’t want to be perceived as being “weak’.
 These cultural norms can make it more challenging for men to acknowledge and be properly diagnosed with Bipolar.”Talkspace therapist Jill E. Daino, LCSW-R